katyem/smaig/README.md

-# smaig
-Shepard-Metzler

 # Shepard-Metzler Automated Item Generation (SMAIG) project
 * R functions using the rgl graphics package to build 3D models.

 * Working our way to a package that generates Shepard-Metzler test images.

-**The current code will genderate images and allow the user to manipulate images and save the coordiates to a spreadsheet.
+* The current code will genderate images and allow the user to manipulate images and save the coordiates to a spreadsheet.
+* The [SMAIG occlusion project](https://github.com/katyem/SMAIG_occlusion) is now in its own project repository.

 ## Getting Started